asteca/ASteCA/docs/contents/synthetic_mod.rst

 **********

-To generate synthetic clusters the user is required to pass a dictionary with fundamental parameters  to the :py:meth:`asteca.synthetic.Synthetic.generate` method.
+To generate synthetic clusters the user is required to pass a dictionary with fundamental parameters to the :py:meth:`asteca.Synthetic.generate` method.
-**ASteCA** currently requires eight parameters, related to intrinsic and extrinsic cluster characteristics:
+**ASteCA** currently requires eight parameters, related to the following intrinsic and extrinsic cluster characteristics:

 - *Intrinsic*: metallicity (``met``), age (``loga``), and binarity (``alpha, beta``)
 - *Extrinsic*: distance modulus (``dm``) and extinction related parameters (total